Here are a few facts about Ebola that provide a reasonable approach to the disease and its risk to pets and their owners.

 - The virus is very contagious and is spread through direct contact with body fluids and blood.

-- Ebola virus does not survive very long in the environment and is inactivated by disinfectants.
-As a precaution, surfaces contaminated with blood or body fluids should be cleansed thoroughly with agents known to kill the virus.
+- Ebola virus does not survive long in the environment and is inactivated by disinfectants.
+As a precaution, surfaces contaminated with blood or body fluids should be cleaned thoroughly with agents known to kill the virus.

 What species can be infected with Ebola?